 When to Consult a Doctor

 Most children have irregular heart rate after intense physical activity.
-However, if you notice fast heart rate in your child that does not correlate with the activity, you will need to consult a doctor to avoid complications later on.
+However, if you notice a fast or slow heart rate in your child that does not correlate with the activity, you will need to consult a doctor to avoid complications later on.

 Children usually tend to engage in a lot of physical activity which may cause variations in the heart rate.
-It is important to be well informed about the symptoms to recognize when you need to seek help for irregular heart rate in your child.
+It is important for parents to be well-informed about the symptoms to recognise the need to seek help for irregular heart rate in their child.